makersacademy/airport_challenge/README.md

 Used the forked README.md file to read User Stories.

 From there, ran feature tests through irb and used Rspec to create unit tests.
-Feature tests look as follows:
+An RSpec **feature** test that lands and takes off a number of planes is found in spec file.
+The feature tests as entered into irb look as follows:

 ```
 2.2.3 :001 > require './lib/airport'